EdwardRutz/grails-tdd/README.md

 - The `then:` block describes the expected response to `when:`
     - Conditions in the `then:` define the expected state and are similar to JUnit assertions
     - Conditions are written as plain boolean expressions
+- `expect`
+- `where`

+### What to test

+- Constraints
+- Methods

+### TDD

+> Write tests then code for...

+- Customer has properties customerName and email
+- customerName should allow letters and spaces only
+- The customerName should be unique

 ## Sources